espocrm/documentation/docs/administration/formula.md

 # Formula (& calculated fields)

 In the Entity Manager, it's possible to define a script (formula) for a specific entity type.
 This script will be executed every time before the record is saved.
 It provides the ability to automatically set specific fields (attributes) with values derived from calculation.
-In addition, some functions can perform actions (e.g. email sending, redord creating).
+In addition, some functions can perform actions (e.g. email sending, record creating).

 To edit the formula script for a specific entity type, follow Administration > Entity Manager > a needed entity type > Formula.